A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Central Prang (tower) decorated in ceramic tiles at Wat Arun in Bangkok, Thailand

-From Wat Pho, visitors need to hop across the river to Wat Arun, which is easily accessible via a cheap Chao Phraya ferry crossing.
+From Wat Pho, cross the river to Wat Arun (Tempe of Dawn), which is easily accessible via a cheap Chao Phraya ferry crossing.

 More Sights on the West Bank of the River